US Appeals Court to Hear Case Alleging BetMGM Enabled Gambling Addict

 The case involves Sam A. Antar, a self-proclaimed compulsive gambler who filed a lawsuit against BetMGM, alleging the online casino platform enabled and exploited his gambling addiction, leading to losses amounting to tens of millions of dollars.
 Oral arguments are scheduled for December 10 in the Albert Branson Maris Courtroom in Philadelphia, with each side allotted 15 minutes to present their positions.

 Central to the court's review are specific legal questions, including the interpretation of the New Jersey Consumer Fraud Act.
 Attorneys are expected to address whether claims under this act require evidence of a misstatement or deceit and how the term "unconscionable" is defined within the statute.
+The case has also drawn attention to the practices of some of the best NJ online casinos, raising broader questions about industry standards and consumer protection in the state.

 Additional points of contention include whether Antar sufficiently demonstrated a measurable financial loss, such as out-of-pocket expenses or a deprivation of benefits from his transactions with BetMGM.
 The court has asked both parties to clarify whether Antar received the agreed-upon value from his gambling experience and, if not, to specify what evidence would be required to support his claims.